easydatawarehousing/ruby_measure_responsetime/README.md

   The Rodauth test application implements two routes to get the Ruby version from the server and to get garbage collection information.
   If you can't add these routes to your application simply skip these steps
 - You may want to adjust the memory limit for YJIT.
-Default is 8Mb.
   This can be set in `rvm.rb` or `rbenv.rb`
 - Run the script using `bin/test_all_rubies.rb <your_app_name> <N> <Run-ID>`
 - Examine the generated report (data/<your_app_name>/README.md).
   Determine what the best metrics are for your application.
-  Optionally change these variables in `analyze.R`: slow_cutoff, ylim_full, ylim_detail, width, height.
+  Optionally change these variables in `analyze.R`: slow_cutoff, ylim_full, ylim_detail, width, height
+  for better display of graphs.
   See comments in the R script
 - To skip testing and only rerun the analysis use `bin/analyze_all_rubies.rb <your_app_name>`

-It would be fun to show your results to the rest of the world!
-Fork this repo and add/commit/push your report to github.
-Then announce it in github discussions for this repo.

 ## Manipulate the measurements CSV file
 The measurements.csv file may get quite big.
 Too big to handle using a text editor.
-You can use `bin/edit_all_rubies.rb` script to list or edit the contents of the csv file.
+You can use the edit script to list or edit the contents of the csv file:

+    bin/edit_all_rubies.rb <your_app_name> <command> <options>

 For instance:

     bin/edit_all_rubies.rb rodauth list